Coronavirus continues to disrupt waste and recycling service around the US

-Many companies, including the industry’s largest players, are experiencing financial challenges.
+Many companies, including the industry’s largest players, have experienced financial challenges.
 Some have laid off employees as a result, and public sector service providers could face similar pressures in the future.
-Smaller service providers that qualify have received funds from the federal Paycheck Protection Program, though no concrete data is available on how many.
+Smaller service providers that qualify have received funds from the federal Paycheck Protection Program.
 Staffing limitations, volume shifts and social distancing requirements have caused operational changes across many areas in recent months.
-Numerous curbside recycling programs have been suspended, container redemption requirements have been waived in most states with bottle bills and other environmental policies are changing.
+Numerous curbside recycling programs were suspended, container redemption requirements were waived in most states with bottle bills and other environmental policies have changed.

 Use the dropdown to select an entry